MadeleineWalder/Elemental-match-up/README.md

 ### *Design Features:*

-- **Color Scheme:** I wanted the colour scheme to be bright ans playful to appeal to children.
+- **Color Scheme:** I wanted the colour scheme to be bright and playful to appeal to children.
 It is also based around the colours often used in the Pokémon franchise itself to clearly show what the game is about.
 I used the a blue outline with yellow text for the header, taking inspiration from the classic blue and yellow Pokémon logo.
 Of course due to copyright I could not use their actual logo in my work.
 The colours of the buttons are based off of what colours are commonly used for each type in the Pokémon games, for example red for fire, light blue for ice and so on.
 This will help anyone who has played the video games to remember the types and noy get confused by the colours chosen.
 I kept the background white and used black text for two reasons: this is how text oftent appears in the video games, and it is easy to read for young children whilst contrasting nicely from the brightly coloured buttons.

 - **Font:** I used a font called 'Nerko One' which I found on Google Fonts.
 I chose it because it has a fun yet simplistic look to suit my young target audience.
 It's not too complicated but also suits the playful Pokémon theme very well as it's quite bold and curvy.
-I decided to stick with this font for the entire site (except in the diagram image as I couldn't use it there) as it worked do well and gave the site a complete, clean look.
-Multiple fonts on a website with not so much content coould look messy and be harder for young children to read.
-At first I was annoyed that I could'nt add the same font into the diagram, but then I realised this was probably better.
-It having a different font from the buttons shows that it is not interactable, but a separate image that cannot be clicked on.
-Helvetica is the name of the font used in the diagram and I chose it because it's a little thinner which gives it a simple and clean look.
-Again it's very easy to read, which is essential for the diagram to convey information effectively.
+I decided to stick with this font for the entire site as it worked do well and gave the site a complete, clean look.
+Multiple fonts on a website with not so much content could look messy and be harder for young children to read.

 ### *Structural Features:*

 - **The Header:** In the header I simply used a h1 element to write the title of my page.
 I didn't want it to be too long as that would be confusing and not very eye-catching.
 So I went with 'Pokémon Rock-Paper-Scissors' instead of something like 'Ice-Ground-Fire-Grass-Rock', which would be an obvious name for it since the game itself is based on Rock-Paper-Scissors-Lizard-Spock.
-However this is a little too long and hard to remember to appeal for my target audience.
+However this is a little too long and hard to remember for my young target audience.
 Referencing both Pokémon and rock-paper-scissors in the header immediatly tells the user what the game is about.

+- **The Rules:** This area contains the rules of the game written clearly in black on the white background.
+This way the user can see them easy and reference them when needed.

-- **The Choice Area:** This is the name given to a class which is applied to the div containing my buttons.
-It is the area of the page where the user can choose their option out of the five given type.
+- **The Choice Area:** This area contains the clickable buttons.
+It is the area of the page where the user can choose their option out of the five given types.
 The buttons have a hover rule applied in the CSS so that they turn black with white text when hovered over.
-This is also where the JavaScript comes in.
-An event listener is applied to the buttons.
-When a buttons is clicked, its name or 'data-type' is set as the user's choice.
-A function is then called to make the computer pick a random answer out of the same five options.
-THis is set as the computers choice.
-The users and computers choices are then compared in another function.
-The result is then displayed in the next section of the page.

-- **The Result Area:** The result area consists of three paragraphs each with a span for an answer to be put into.
+- **The Result Area:** The result area is where the users choice, computers random choice, result and scores are shown to the user.
 The colours here are black text on a white background, keeping with the flow of the page.
-The users choice is diplayed using JavaScript, so the user can check what they picked, as is the computers random answer.
-If the function comparing the two choices finds that they are the same, it will siplay the message: "The computer chose the same answer, it's a draw!".
-If it finds that the users choice beats the computers choice, it will display: "You win!".
-If the computer beats the user it will display: "You loose!".
-This helps the user understand what is happening.
-It is of course important that they know if they won or not.

-- **The Score Area:** As the name might suggest the scores are displayed here.
-Appon determining if the user won, lost or drew a function is called in JavaScript which changes the score acordingly.
-If it finds that the result was "The computer chose the same answer, it's a draw!" it will do nothing.
-No points will be awarded.
-If the answer was "You win!" it will increase the users score by 1.
-Likewise if the result was "You loose!" it will increase the computers score by 1.
-The two different scores are written on separate lines to help prevent the user confusing the two.

-- **The Footer:** The footer for this website is very simple, containing only the written rules of the game.
-I tried to keep the explanation as short and easy to understand as possible.
+It is of course important that the user can see all of this information, especially if they won or lost.

 ## Future Features:

 - **Other Game Designs:** I would love to make the game a little more interesting by having it be based on actual knowledge rather than complete chance.
 For example having the computer display a random image of a Pokémon and the user then has to guess what type it is.
 If the user is correct they get a point, if not the computer gets a point.

 - **Multiple Game Modes:** Having multiple game modes to choose from would also be a very cool feature to add to this website.
-For example a similar game using just water-fire-grass.
+For example a similar game using just 'water-fire-grass'.
 It could be considered an 'easy mode' as it has less rules and is easier to understand.

 - **Icons:** I considered using icons of the five elements in the buttons next to the written names.
 The problem with this is that it's very hard to find good, clear icons to differenciate between ground and rock.
 If I could source or make some good ones they might add a nice touch to the page and aid the user in the game.
-Especiallly for younger aged players who don't yet have good reading skills.
+Especiallly for younger players who don't yet have good reading skills.

 ---